angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 This game was streamed, but it doesn't seem to be available anymore, sadly.

-I have a turn 2 doomsday with some excess lands in hand, which means I have a way to play around double Endurance + triple Wasteland + Pyrobast.
+I have a turn 2 Doomsday with some excess lands in hand, which means I have a way to play around double Endurance + triple Wasteland + Pyrobast.
 My pile was the following: